gwbischof/mcq-randomizer/README.md

 The generated output files have a unique id postfix, so you can identify the question/answerkey pair.

-It has not been generalized yet, so your input test must meet some formating
+It has not been generalized yet, so your input test and answers must meet some formating
 requirements:
 - The input files must be text files.
 - Questions must be identified by a unique number, and the number must be followed by a '.'